Climate Change in Kuwait

 Since 1975, Kuwait has experienced 1.50C to 20C increase in temperature, which is significantly higher than the global average.
 In recent years, there has been a sharp change in rainfall pattern in Kuwait which may be attributed to climate change impacts.

 The country used to experience 125mm of average rainfall each year which has now been replaced by sudden spells of rainfall and long intervals of dryness.
-In addition, there has been marked increase in dust storms in last few decades which are noticeable signs of change in climatic conditions in Kuwait and neighbouring nations.
+In addition, there has been marked increase in sand and dust storms in last few decades which are noticeable signs of change in climatic conditions in Kuwait and neighbouring GCC nations.

 Kuwait is both physically and biologically threatened by the global warming phenomenon.
 Over the next few decades, Kuwait could be potentially facing serious impacts of climate change in the form of floods, droughts, depletion of aquifers, inundation of coastal areas, frequent sandstorms, loss of biodiversity, significant damage to ecosystems, threat to agricultural production and outbreak of diseases.

 There is an urgent need to implement climate change mitigation and adaptation measures, and prepare a strong framework for socio-economic development which may be sustainable in the long-run.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.